How to Implement AI Workflow: A 2024 Guide

 Understanding AI Workflows

 Before diving into the ‘how,’ let’s define exactly what we mean by an AI workflow.
-An AI workflow is a sequence of automated tasks that leverage AI algorithms to achieve a specific business objective.
+An AI workflow is a sequence of automated tasks that AI algorithms to achieve a specific business objective.
 It’s more than just automating a single task; it’s about creating a cohesive system where AI augments and enhances human capabilities across multiple steps.
 Think of it as a digital assembly line powered by intelligence.

 Examples of AI workflows can include: